-- Physical Geology & Lab Introduces the basic principles and processes acting to produce man's physical environment.
+- 1001 Physical Geology Lab Accompanies GEOL 1003 Physical Geology.
+Credit for this lab course is contingent upon earlier or simultaneous completion of GEOL 1003.
+These two courses may be taken in lieu of GEOL 1004.
+(D) - 1003 Physical Geology Introduces the basic principles and processes acting to produce man's physical environment.
 Includes an introduction to minerals, rocks, and topographic maps.
+(D) - Physical Geology & Lab Introduces the basic principles and processes acting to produce man's physical environment.
+Includes an introduction to minerals, rocks, and topographic maps.
 Lecture three hours, lab two hours per week.
-(D) ACTS: GEOL 1114 - Historical Geology & Lab Studies the history and sequence of development of the earth and its inhabitants, including an introduction to the taxonomy and morphology of common fossils from plant and animal kingdoms.
+(D) ACTS: GEOL 1114 - 1011 Historical Geology Lab Accompanies GEOL 1013 Historical Geology.
+Credit for this lab course is contingent upon earlier or simultaneous completion of GEOL 1013.
+These two courses may be taken in lieu of GEOL 1014.
+(D) - 1013 Historical Geology Studies the history and sequence of development of earth and its inhabitants, including an introduction to the taxonomy and morpholoty of common fossils from plant and animal kingdoms.
+(D) - 1014 Historical Geology & Lab Studies the history and sequence of development of the earth and its inhabitants, including an introduction to the taxonomy and morphology of common fossils from plant and animal kingdoms.
 Lecture three hours, lab two hours per week.
+(D)

+- 1101 Earth Science Lab Accompanies GEOL 1103 Earth Science.
+Credit for this lab course is contingent upon earlier or simultaneous completion of GEOL 1103.
+These two courses may be taken in lieu of GEOL 1104.
+(D) - 1103 Earth Science Investigates Earth's major physical systems, including the lithosphere, hydrosphere, and atmosphere, as well as Earth's place in the solor system.
+As such, this course provides a brief synthesis of pertinent topics in geology, physical geography, oceanography, meteorology, and astronomy.
 (D) - 1104 Earth Science & Lab Investigates Earth's major physical systems, including the lithosphere, hydrosphere, and atmosphere, as well as Earth's place in the solar system.
 As such, this course provides a brief synthesis of pertinent topics in geology, physical geography, oceanography, meteorology, and astronomy.
 Lecture three hours per week, lab two hours per week.
 (D) ACTS: PHSC 1104